 Do you have a passion for fashion?
 Are you creative and full of new ideas?
 Do you have an eye for color, style and shape?
 Then, you should pursue a Bachelor of Fine Arts degree in Fashion Design at the University of North Texas.

-We will prepare you for a professional career as a fashion designer, illustrator or other design and production positions available in the fashion industry.
-Additional career options include:
+We will prepare you for a professional career as a fashion designer, illustrator or other design and production positions such as:

 Our alumni are employed in design positions with prestigious companies such as Fossil, the Haggar Clothing Co., Nicole Miller, Ralph Lauren, Zac Posen, Dillardís and Calvin Klein.

-Through a rigorous set of courses, you will discover the skills necessary to conceptualize, present and develop finished garments from your original designs.
-We also provide you a thorough understanding of the fashion design industry from historical and present day perspectives.
+Through a rigorous curriculum, youíll discover the skills needed to conceptualize, present and develop finished garments from your original designs.
+We also provide a thorough understanding of the industry from historical and present day perspectives.

 The programís success is reflected in our studentsí accomplishments.
-Many have made early impressions on future employers by successfully competing at national and international events such as the Dallas Career Day and the HACU Design Your Future competition as well as Project Runway.
+Many make early impressions on future employers by competing at national and international events such as:

-You will learn from faculty members who are experienced fashion designers, jurors of exhibitions and active members of professional organizations.
-You will also have access to the Texas Fashion Collection, which contains 15,000 garments and accessories from the 19th and 20th centuries.
-The director, who is also a fashion design faculty member, is nationally recognized as an expert on fashion design and the history of fashion.
+Youíll learn from faculty members who are experienced fashion designers, jurors of exhibitions and active members of professional organizations.
+Youíll also have access to the Texas Fashion Collection, which contains 18,000 garments and accessories from the 19th and 20th centuries.
+The director, who is also a faculty member, is a nationally recognized expert on fashion design and history.

-Internship opportunities are available as fashion houses in Dallas and Fort Worth regularly seek interns from the program.
-In recent years, students have also held internships with apparel companies in New York, Los Angeles, Chicago and London.
+Fashion houses in Dallas and Fort Worth regularly seek interns from our program, allowing you to receive hands-on experience.
+Students have also recently interned with apparel companies in New York, Los Angeles, Chicago and London.

 The College of Visual Arts and Design is one of the nationís most comprehensive visual arts schools and one of the best in the Southwest.
 It is housed in seven buildings, which include classrooms, computer labs, faculty offices, studios, a workshop and a visual resources library.

-You will need to meet the College of Visual Arts and Designís admission requirements to be qualified as a pre-major.
+Youíll need to meet the College of Visual Arts and Designís admission requirements to qualify as a pre-major.
 These requirements are in addition to the ones administered by the university.
-The collegeís admission requirements are outlined at art.unt.edu/admission-requirements.html.

-To move into major status, you will need to complete art core courses, pass an Entry Portfolio Review, successfully complete the first year of required fashion design courses, and pass the Midpoint Portfolio Review.
+To move into major status, youíll complete the art core courses, pass an Entry Portfolio Review, complete the first year of required fashion design courses, and pass the Midpoint Portfolio Review.

 The fashion design courses focus on: